nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 * `load f/export-v1` loads the export-v1.json file in the data folder.

+### Configuring Class Manager: `config`

+Configures Class Manager 2023 with the module information, such as tutorial count and assignment count.

+Format: `config #t/TUTORIAL_COUNT #a/ASSIGNMENT_COUNT`
+* Parameters can be in any order.
+* Parameters must be zero or greater.

+Examples:
+* `config #t/2 #a/3` sets the tutorial count to 2 and assignment count to 3.

 ### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._